JuliaGeometry/Rotations.jl/README.md

 # Rotation about the X axis by 0.1 radians
 r_x = RotX(0.1)

-# Composing axis rotations together automatically results in Euler parameterization
+# Composing axis rotations together automatically results in Euler parametrization
 RotX(0.1) * RotY(0.2) * RotZ(0.3) === RotXYZ(0.1, 0.2, 0.3)

 # Can calculate Jacobian - derivatives of rotations with respect to parameters